blaster-cash/blaster-cash-ruby/README.md

 # Blaster.cash Ruby SDK

-Blaster.cash Ruby SDK is a library that enables easy integration of Blaster.cash payment gateway services into your Ruby-based applications.
+Blaster.cash Ruby SDK is a library that enables easy integration of Blaster.cash Solana payment gateway services into your Ruby-based applications.

 ## Getting started